HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 After concatenation, output file all_patient_RNA_support_diag.tab is saved and used as input file for overview_diagnosis.R:

 overview_diagnosis.R
--   Create a summarizing per PidGn with total SNV, number of SNV in RNA_PASS and number of SNV in RNA_PASS+RNA_NOPASS.
+-   Create a summarizing table per PidGn with total SNV, number of SNV in RNA_PASS and number of SNV in RNA_PASS+RNA_NOPASS.
 From these meterics the percentage of variants in RNA_PASS and RNA_PASS+RNA_NOPASS is calculated.
 Data are saved as an RDS object as Percent_overview.RDS.

 diagnosis_investigation.R
 -   Reads in Percent_overview.RDS and create scatter plot showing the number of SNV with RNA expression of alternative variant (RNA_PASS+RNA_NOPASS) versus total SNV.